Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Testing: Flow over Boeing Gaussian Bump

 \subsection{Computational details}

 The present simulations employ a rectangular computational domain with the dimension of $L_x\times L_y\times L_z=2.5L\times 0.5L\times 0.5L$, which has the same blockage ratio as in the wind tunnel experiment \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}.
 The origin of the coordinate system in the domain locates at the base of the bump peak as shown in Fig.~\ref{fig:bump_xsection}.
 Because symmetry exists with respect to the center plane at $z/L=0$ in the geometry, the simulation domain only covers half of the entire bump span with a symmetry boundary condition applied at $z/L=0$.
 Besides the developed RLWMs at the bottom wall, we set the simulations with a plug flow inlet at $x/L=-1$.
 The side at $z/L=0.5$ and top boundary conditions at $y/L=0.5$ are treated as inviscid walls to approximate the wind tunnel condition.
 The outlet is placed at $x/L=1.5$ with a convective outflow boundary condition.
-Note that preliminary investigations suggest insensitivity to the inlet and tunnel wall boundary conditions \citep{whitmore2021large, agrawal2022non}.
+Note that the experimental measurements \cite{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified} indicate the flow on the leeward side of the bump is largely unaffected by variations in the incoming TBL thickness.
+Previous WMLES studies \citep{whitmore2021large, agrawal2022non} also suggest the insensitivity to inlet and tunnel wall boundary conditions.
 The simulations are conducted using the aforementioned unstructured-mesh, incompressible, finite-volume flow solver that is coupled with the RL toolbox, smarties \citep{novati2019a}.
 For consistency, both the DSM and the Vreman model, previously utilized in the wall-model training, are adopted in separate simulations.
 Apart from the developed RLWMs, we employ the EQWM at the bottom wall in the benchmark simulations for comparison, and the center of the second off-wall cell is selected as the matching location in these simulations.
 Additionally, a maximum CFL number of 2 is used in all simulations.

 To study the effect of mesh resolution on the simulation results, three computational meshes with increasing resolutions in each direction are considered.
 These meshes consist of structured-mesh blocks covering the entire bump surface and the flat wall surfaces in both the upstream and downstream, and unstructured-mesh blocks elsewhere.
 The wall-normal dimension of the structured-mesh blocks is equal to $0.12L$, which covers the entire TBL on the bottom wall.
 Furthermore, uniform mesh resolutions are used within the structured-mesh blocks in both streamwise and spanwise directions.
 Along the wall-normal direction, the mesh size gradually coarsens away from the wall with an approximate stretching ratio of 1.013.
 Referring to the TBL thickness at $x/L=-0.683$ from the experiment \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}, the TBL is approximately resolved by 3 cells in the coarse mesh, 6 cells in the medium mesh, and 9 cells in the fine mesh, respectively.
 For the unstructured-mesh blocks, the outermost unstructured mesh has the resolution of $0.03L$ and the control volumes are refined gradually towards the bottom wall.
 More parameters of the computational meshes are provided in Table~\ref{tab:3d_grid}.